Header image courtesy of HeinzTeh (via Shutterstock)

 Originally published by Catharina Cheung.
 Last updated by Ngai Yeung.

 We’re big fans of Singaporean and Malaysian foods, so it stands to reason that laksa is always top on our list of favourite eats.
 Unfortunately, a truly good bowl of these creamy curry noodles is rather elusive, even in the food mecca that is Hong Kong.
 Historically, this is a fusion dish, brought to Malaysia by Chinese immigrants.
 Much time and effort are needed in coming up with a flavourful prawn stock, which is then artfully combined with coconut milk, shrimp paste, and various herbs and spices such as turmeric, lemongrass, galangal, tamarind, and chillies.
-Here are five restaurants in Hong Kong which do a rich, multi-layered laksa that is hearty and satisfying.
+Here are the best restaurants in Hong Kong that do a rich, multi-layered laksa that is hearty and satisfying.

 You know a restaurant does their dishes well when their menu is super condensed.
 Such is the case with Rempah, which only offers three dishes: the Nyonya laksa lemak ($98), the prawn mee ($98), and dry laksa ($98).